DEPARTMENT OF AGRICULTURAL COMMISSIONER/WEIGHTS AND MEASURESFILING DATES:

 Appointees will be required to work any shift, including evenings, nights, weekends, and holidays.APPLICATION AND FILING INFORMATION:

-Apply online by clicking on the "Apply" tab for this posting.
-We encourage you to apply online so you can track the status of your application and get notified of your progress by email.
+- Apply online by clicking on the green "Apply" button at the top right of this posting.
+You can also track the status of your application using this website.

 Please include your Social Security Number for record control purposes.
 Federal law requires that all employed persons have a Social Security Number.NO SHARING USER ID AND PASSWORD

 All applicants must file their application online using their own user ID and password.
-Using a family member or friend's user ID and password may erase a candidate's original application record.COMPUTER AND INTERNET ACCESS AT LIBRARIES
+Using a family member or friend's user ID and password may erase a candidate's original application record.CONTACT INFORMATION:

 ADA Coordinator Phone: